Gulf Aviation: History

 During the course of the 1950s de Havilland DH.114 Heron and Douglas C-47/Dakota aircraft joined the fleet.

 In 1967 the airline introduced Fokker F27 aircraft and so was able to operate current generation scheduled services with pressurised, air conditioned aircraft and cabin service.
+Soon after these were augmented by BAC One-Elevens, although both types were only operated in limited numbers over a limited route network.
 The Heron aircraft were replaced with Beechcraft B80 Queen Airs.

 Ownership and subsidiary companies

 Gulf Aviation was established as a limited company on 24 March 1950.
 Following the death of Bosworth in 1951, BOAC took a shareholding through its subsidiary BOAC Associated Companies.

 Subsidiary companies

 Gulf Helicopters was established in February 1973.
 Gulf Aviation held 74% of the shares with British Airways Helicopters holding the remaining 26%.